Misdiagnosis and Delayed Diagnosis of Cancer

 Doctors may misinterpret x-rays, fail to perform thorough exams, or fail to consider symptoms a patient has, such as blood in fecal matter (bowel movements).
 This negligence can result in a delayed cancer diagnosis causing a potentially curable cancer to spread and increase.
-At Jeffries, Kube, Forrest & Monteleone, we have had success recovering compensation for families in cancer misdiagnosis lawsuits.
+At Jeffries, Kube, Forrest & Monteleone Co.
+L.P.A., we have had success recovering compensation for families in cancer misdiagnosis lawsuits.
 We are experienced handling cases involving delayed diagnosis of melanoma, skin cancer, colon cancer, breast cancer, stomach cancer, gastrointestinal cancer, lung cancer, muscle cancer, and other cancers.

 Other Misdiagnosis or Failure to Diagnose

 In addition to handling cancer misdiagnosis claims, we also represent families in medical malpractice cases involving other areas of doctor and hospital negligence for failure to diagnose, such as:

 - Failure to recognize compartment syndrome: improper care of injuries to arms and legs can cause an individual to suffer from blocked circulation.
 If the doctor fails to properly correct the problem, the patient may require an amputation.

 - Failure to diagnose TTP: Thrombotic Thrombocytopenic Purpura (TTP) is a rare blood disease in which blood clots form throughout the body.
 Failure to diagnose this disease can result in a patient having a sudden heart attack, stroke, or pulmonary embolism.

 - Failure to diagnose an aneurysm : Improper hospital discharge, emergency room errors, and misdiagnosis of symptoms can cause an individual with a dissected aorta or blood vessel to suffer a brain aneurysm or aortic aneurysm and suddenly die.